 Freezer Nut Butter Balls

-- 1 cup smooth nut butter of choice
+- 1 cup smooth nut or sun butter of choice

 - 1/4 cup melted coconut oil

 Combine all the liquid ingredients in a medium mixing bowl, stirring until smooth.

 Add in chopped nuts/seeds and stir until combined.
 Keep in mind, the more chopped nuts you add, the denser the balls will be and the amount needed will depend on personal preference and type of nut butter used.
 If you use the full 4 cups, they will be able to roll into balls and will be denser.
 You will also need more towards the 4 cups if your nut or sun butter is a drippy/thinner consistency If you use 3 cups, they will freeze more flat and be more the texture of like a no-bake cookie.